 |Appropriate Activity||Hiking, town||Town, errands||Chores||Hiking, town, chores, errands||Hiking, town|

 |Fit Details||True to size||True to size||Roomy||True to size||True to size|

 |Lining/Insulation||200g synthetic||400 g Heatseeker Eco||Fleece, 5mm neoprene||200g synthetic||200g M Select|

 |Upper Material||Waterproof leather and mesh||Waterproof leather & suede||Rubber||Waterproof leather||Waterproof polyurethane-coated leather and mesh|

 |Company Claimed Cold Weather Rating||-25 F||Not listed||-40 F||Not listed||Not listed|

 |Sizes Available||7 - 15||7 - 14||5 - 15||7 - 17||7 - 15|

 Our Analysis and Test Results

-The Revel IV is comfortable with good stability, but it falls short in some key metrics when compared to other winter hikers.
+The Revel IV is a comfortable winter boot with good stability, but it falls short in some key metrics compared to other winter hikers.

 The Revel IV Polar is waterproof and didn't let any water in through the seams during our submersion tests.
 However, the boot and tongue connect only 5.5 inches off the ground, allowing water to begin to seep in as soon as the depth of a puddle or creek reaches that height.
 This is lower than other winter hiking boots on the market.
 If you expect to spend time wading through swamps or stomping through puddles, we wouldn't recommend this boot for keeping your feet dry.